 The 15,000 acre piedmont forest of Prince William Forest Park provides excellent habitat for a great diversity of avian species.
 The park is fortunate enough to have a large unfragmented tract of mature deciduous trees and lots of moving water.
 This attracts a wide variety of birdlife that can’t be found in many other nearby parks.
-In addition, the park has recently limited its roadside mowing to promote the growth of meadows and grassy areas which provide habitat for many grassland birds.
+In addition, park maintenance crews conduct minimal roadside mowing to promote the growth of meadows and grassy areas which provide habitat for many grassland birds.
 The birds found this park are species that are found in high quality forest habitats.
-Although no threatened or endangered birds have been identified nesting in the park, Bald Eagles frequently fly over the area.
+No threatened or endangered birds have been identified in the park.
+Our national bird, the Bald eagle, flies over the area and sometimes nests here.

 There are so many species of songbirds that can be heard upon entering our forest in the early morning hours that the forest sometimes seems to sing.
 First you may be greeted by the loud "teacher-teacher-teacher" of the overnbird or the whistling high-pitched song of the warbler.
 Many claim that the song of the wood thrush is their favorite.
 Perhaps the soft "zsee-zsee" and daper coloration of a cedar waxwing eating winter berries will brighten your day.
 Listen to the sounds of the songbirds.

-The Bald Eagle is the only eagle unique to North America making it a good choice for the United States' national emblem.
-They are opportunistic feeders that prefer fish, but will also hung large birds and mammals as well as scavenge carrion (i.e. dead animals).
+The Bald eagle is the only eagle unique to North America making it a good choice for the United States' national emblem.
+They are opportunistic feeders that prefer fish, but will also hunt large birds and mammals.
+They well as scavenge carrion.
 They nest in large trees near large bodies of water that are often reused over many years.
-The use of the pesticide DDT caused population numbers to drop drastically, threatening the species with extinction in the lower 48 states.
-Population numbers were increased with help from reintroduction programs and protection under the Endangered Species Act.
-In 1995, the Bald Eagle was reclassified as Threatened and there is discussion now of possibly de-listing the eagle from the Endangered Species List altogether.
+The use of the pesticide DDT in the second half of the 20th century had a devastating effect on Bald eagles.
+Extinction loomed.
+Population numbers increased with help from reintroduction programs and protection under the Endangered Species Act.
+In 1995, the Bald eagle was reclassified as Threatened.
+Now, the species is recovered and no longer on the list.

 The hummingbird eats flower nectar, small insects, spiders and sap.
 They use their long extendable tongue to feed from flowers and feeders.
 They may consume up to twice their body weight each day.
 All hummingbirds have a unique figure eight motion of wings during flight that enables them to hover and fly forward, backward, sideways, down, up, and even upside down for brief periods.
 During flight, the hummingbird beats its wing around 50 times a second and is able to reach speeds of 60 miles per hour.
 When deprived of food or confronted with cold temperatures, hummingbirds are able to almost completely put body functions on hold and enter a state known as torpor.
 During this state, they are able to reduce their body temperature to 55°F from the normal 104°F to 111°F. They have very small feet that inhibit them from walking.